 Also provided: Enough wood and kindling to get you started with the wood burner, gas for the camping stove, toiletries, washing up supplies, Norfolk ginger biscuits, milk.

 I provide a 12v charger with various adapters so you can power your mobile etc but there is no TV, WiFi, toaster, hair dryer or microwave.
 I also supply a gas-powered cordless curling tong.

 Cooking: We have no oven but you can cook simple meals on the gas camping stove.
 Pans and cooking utensils provided.
 Keep the window open if you use it inside.
 There are also plenty of great restaurants, fish & chip shops and cafes plus good supermarkets, delis, bakery, butcher and fishmonger in Wells.
 I provide local tips for caterers who deliver too.

 Tea/coffee: Boil the kettle on the gas camping stove or wood burner.
 Tea, coffee, sugar provided.

 The Shepherd’s Hut has its own private access on the Blue Skies campsite.
 Parking is at the end of its own drive and the hut is a couple of steps off the parking space, through a gap in the hedge of its own garden.

 Other things to note

-When the campsite is full, the water pressure to the hut can run low during busy periods, affecting the consistency of the hot water supply.
+When the campsite is full, the water pressure to the hut can run low during busy times of day, affecting the consistency of the hot water supply.